This guide is continuously being updated, as reality demands updates. If you find any errors in this guide, please let us know.

 The installation will probably also work on other Linux distributions, but has not been tested – so please try at your own expense and report your findings back to us.

-The install process will be handled by an install script.
+The install process will be handled by the install script.
 You just need to get it started.

 Installation of the web stack